 After the third read, students should synthesize the insights uncovered in earlier reading and make inferences about the author’s positioning, or what the text means.

 Don’t let the approaching holidays take away from student learning!
 Use the time of year to engage students in practicing close reading of complex text with a holiday theme.
-Download a Holiday Close Reading Kit filled with activities that will have students analyze seasonal texts by answering text-dependent questions!
+Download a Holiday Close Reading Lesson Plan filled with activities that will have students analyze seasonal texts by answering text-dependent questions!

 Below is a sample of an activity included in the kit.